 A more effective approach is giving yourself permission to scale in stages — specifically 10X stages which is something I’ve also written about previously here.

 Like your why, your hows also have qualitative, quantitative, and timeboxing components.
-I recommend timeboxing all your strategies to 90 days or 3 months which is the maximum amount of time you give to drive a pivot (change course), persevere (double-down), or reset (kill the strategy) decision.
+I recommend timeboxing all your strategies to 90 days or three months, which is the maximum amount of time you give to drive a pivot (change course), persevere (double-down), or reset (kill the strategy) decision.
 This is the second “3” in the 3x3x3 perspective.

 Qualitative: Achieve Problem Solution Fit